 ALMOND-CRISPED NECTARINES

-Soft, warm, and creamy nectarines paired with a sweet almond crunch.
-Easy and fast to make, but packed with flavour, this is the perfect summer dessert.
+Soft, warm, and creamy nectarines with a sweet crunch of toasted almonds.
+Easy and fast to make, packed with flavour, and the perfect summer dessert.

 Recipe based on: Almond-crisped peaches, Smitten Kitchen